DTolm/VkFFT/README.md

 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_2d.png?raw=true)
 ![alt text](https://github.com/DTolm/VkFFT/blob/master/vkfft_benchmark_3d.png?raw=true)
 ## Precision comparison of cuFFT/VkFFT/FFTW
-To measure how VkFFT (single/double/half precision) results compare to cuFFT (single/double/half precision) and FFTW (double precision), a set of ~60 systems covering full FFT range was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
+To measure how VkFFT (single/double/half precision) results compare to cuFFT/rocFFT (single/double/half precision) and FFTW (double precision), a set of ~60 systems covering full FFT range was filled with random complex data on the scale of [-1,1] and one C2C transform was performed on each system.
 Samples 11(single), 12(double), 13(half) calculate for each value of the transformed system:

-- Max difference between cuFFT/VkFFT result and FFTW result
+- Max difference between cuFFT/rocFFT/VkFFT result and FFTW result
-- Average difference between cuFFT/VkFFT result and FFTW result
+- Average difference between cuFFT/rocFFT/VkFFT result and FFTW result
-- Max ratio of the difference between cuFFT/VkFFT result and FFTW result to the FFTW result
+- Max ratio of the difference between cuFFT/rocFFT/VkFFT result and FFTW result to the FFTW result
-- Average ratio of the difference between cuFFT/VkFFT result and FFTW result to the FFTW result
+- Average ratio of the difference between cuFFT/rocFFT/VkFFT result and FFTW result to the FFTW result

 FFTW is required to launch these samples (specify in CMakeLists include and library directories).
 If cuFFT is disabled, only FFTW/VkFFT results are calculated.\
 The precision_cuFFT_VkFFT_FFTW.txt file contains the single precision results for Nvidia's 1660Ti GPU and AMD Ryzen 2700 CPU.
 On average, the results fluctuate both for cuFFT and VkFFT with no clear winner in single precision.
 Max ratio stays in range of 2% for both cuFFT and VkFFT, while average ratio stays below 1e-6.\